bigbeefus/DMod40k/content/Core Rules.md

 ## Fearless

 All Fearless non-vehicle units use the rules for And They Shall Know No Fear instead.
-If another rule would normally affect a fearless unit, that rule still applies to that unit.
+If another rule would normally affect a Fearless unit, that rule still applies to that unit.

 ## Flyers